-Before loading your dog up and heading out, make sure that you have confirmed the event is dog-friendly.
+Before loading your dog up and heading out, make sure that you have confirmed that the event is dog-friendly.
 Even though most fall events take place outside, unfortunately, not all will be welcoming to dogs.
 Most open to the public autumn events or farms have rules posted for attending, which will say if dogs are allowed.

 To most of us, a trip to a pumpkin patch is a festive seasonal outing, but many pumpkin patches are referred to as agritourism sites.
 This means that in addition to being places where people can go to enjoy festive fall outings, they are also working farms, and adhere to regulations around food production from the US Department of Agriculture.
 For hygiene reasons, dogs aren't allowed in these types of fields where the pumpkins are being grown.

 Depending on the pumpkin patch, they may have a separate area for selecting an already-picked pumpkin that is also dog-friendly.
 Make sure to respect any posted rules about where on the farm dogs can and cannot be, and if you're unclear about a certain area, ask the staff.
 If you can bring your dog into the pumpkin patch or pumpkin picking area, be respectful of the pumpkins.
 Don't pose your dog sitting on pumpkins that you don't intend to purchase, and also don't allow your dog to pee on any pumpkins.

 A classic festive outing is a trip to a local corn maze.
 Depending on the farm you visit, corn mazes may be open to leashed dogs to go through with their owners.
 Some autumn event sites or farms will have specific hours where they are dog friendly, and some won't allow dogs at all.
 Again, it's important to obey all posted rules about where dogs can and can't be at the farm.